SlickAF31/ESP32-DHT22-Weather-Station/README.md

 2. Open the project in the Arduino IDE.
 3. Update the WiFi SSID and password in the code.
 4. Upload the code to the ESP32.

----

-Feel free to modify this description as needed.